-- 34. The conduct of the Individual Defendants complained of herein involves a knowing and culpable violation of their obligations as officers and directors of FSC, the absence of good faith on their part, and a reckless disregard for their duties to the Company that the Individual Defendants were aware or reckless in not being aware posed a risk of serious injury to the Company. - 35.
-The Individual Defendants breached their fiduciary duties by allowing defendants to cause, or by themselves causing, the Company to enter into the unfair Investment Advisory Agreement and engaged in a scheme designed to artificially inflate its assets and investment income in order to increase FSAM's revenue, improper practices that wasted the Company's assets, and caused FSC to incur substantial damage. - 36.
-The conduct of FSAM complained of herein involves a knowing and culpable violation of its obligations as FSC's investment advisor, as set forth in the Investment Advisers Act of 1940 and the Investment Advisory Agreement.
-FSAM breached its duties by engaging in a scheme designed to artificially inflate FSC's assets and investment income in order to increase FSAM's revenue, improper practices that caused FSC to incur substantial damage. - 37.
+32. The conduct of the Individual Defendants complained of herein involves a knowing and culpable violation of their obligations as officers and directors of FSC, the absence of good faith on their part, and a reckless disregard for their duties to the Company that the Individual Defendants were aware or reckless in not being aware posed a risk of serious injury to the Company.

+- 33. The Individual Defendants breached their fiduciary duties by allowing Defendants to cause, or by themselves causing, the Company to engage in a scheme designed to artificially inflate its assets and investment income in order to increase FSAM's revenue, an improper practice that wasted the Company's assets, and caused FSC to incur substantial damage for the benefit of FSAM and certain of the Individual Defendants. - 34.
+The conduct of FSAM complained of herein involves a knowing and culpable violation of its obligations as FSC's investment advisor, as set forth in the Investment Advisers Act of 1940 (the "1940 Act") and the Investment Advisory Agreement with FSC.
+FSAM breached its duties by engaging in a scheme designed to inflate FSC's assets and investment income artificially in order to increase FSAM's revenue, improper practices that caused FSC to incur substantial damage for the benefit of the FSAM and certain of the Individual Defendants. - 35.
 The Individual Defendants, because of their positions of control and authority as officers and/or directors of FSC and/or FSAM, were able to and did, directly or indirectly, exercise control over the wrongful acts complained of herein.
 The Individual Defendants also failed to prevent the other Individual Defendants and FSAM from taking such illegal actions.
 As a result, and in addition to the damage the Company has already incurred, FSC has expended, and will continue to expend, significant sums of money.